humzahokadia/BTC-ETH-Exchange-Rate-APP-Svelte-Flask-/README.md

-*To Run this application you will need both Node and FLask installed onto your device *
+*To Run this application you will need both Nodejs and FLask(python) and Requests(python) installed onto your device *

-*To Install Nodejs please go to https://nodejs.org/en/download/ and to install Flask please go to https://flask.palletsprojects.com/en/2.0.x/installation/ *
+*To Install Nodejs please go to https://nodejs.org/en/download/ and to install Flask please go to https://flask.palletsprojects.com/en/2.0.x/installation/ and to install Requests please go to https://pypi.org/project/requests/ *

 *Questionare answers in question.md *
 ---